Summary: A cloud based PLM is crucial for efficient product development. Without it, expect to get smoked by the competition.

 Granular privacy controls allow team leaders to restrict or allow access at any time.

-With cloud PLM, communication is centralized so it’s easy to understand and reference back to.
+With cloud based PLM, communication is centralized so it’s easy to understand and reference back to.

 4. People make mistakes